Coda Alla Vaccinara Stewed Oxtail

 Instructions

-- Add the oxtail pieces and brown on all sides, about 10-15 minutes.
+- In the same pot with the rendered bacon fat, add the oxtail pieces.
+Brown them on all sides, about 10–15 minutes.
 Remove the oxtail from the pot and set aside.

-- Add the onion, carrot, and celery to the pot and cook until softened, about 5 minutes.
+- Add the onion, carrots, and celery to the pot.
+Cook until softened, about 5 minutes.

-- Add the crushed tomatoes, beef broth, bay leaf, cinnamon, and nutmeg.
+- Add the crushed tomatoes, beef broth, bay leaf, cloves, ground cinnamon, and ground nutmeg.
 Stir to combine.

-- Return the oxtail to the pot and bring the mixture to a boil.
-Reduce the heat to low and let the stew simmer, partially covered, for 3-4 hours, or until the oxtail is tender and falls off the bone.
+- Return the browned oxtail to the pot.
+Bring the mixture to a boil, then reduce the heat to low.
+Cover partially and let it simmer gently for 3–4 hours, stirring occasionally, until the oxtail is tender and falls off the bone.

 Notes